Carton: Packaging history

 In 1908, Dr. Winslow, of Seattle, Washington, described paper milk containers that were commercially sold in San Francisco and Los Angeles as early as 1906.
 The inventor of this carton was G.W.
 Maxwell.
 Later, in 1915 John Van Wormer of Toledo, Ohio, received the a patent for the gable-topped, wax-coated, "paper bottle," a folded blank box for holding milk, calling it the "Pure-Pak."
 The milk carton could be folded, glued, filled with milk, and sealed at a dairy farm.
 In 1953, Seok-kyun Shin introduced the gable-topped milk carton to Korea.
 In the 1960s, Mario Lepore, a Detroit engineer designed a machine to fold and seal a gable top paper carton.

-In 1957, a paper milk carton company, Kieckhefer Container Co. merged with the Weyerhauser Timber Company of Tacoma, Washington.
+In 1957 paper milk carton company Kieckhefer Container Co. merged with the Weyerhauser Timber Company of Tacoma, Washington.

 Shape

 Although quite often shaped like a cuboid, it is not uncommon to find cartons lacking right angles and straight edges, as in squrounds used for ice cream.

 Tetrahedrons and other shapes are available.
 Cartons with a hexagonal or octagonal cross sections are sometimes used for specialty items.